 3 dead, 2 missing after tubers go over North Carolina dam

 EDEN, N.C.
-(AP) - Authorities say three people are dead and two remain missing after a group floating a North Carolina river on inflatable tubes went over a dam.
+(AP) — Three people are dead and two remain missing after a group floating down a North Carolina river on inflatable tubes went over a dam, authorities said Thursday.

-Rockingham County Emergency Services Director Rodney Cates said Thursday that a group of nine people were tubing on the Dan River and went over a Duke Energy dam in Eden around sunset Wednesday.
+Rockingham County Emergency Services Director Rodney Cates told reporters that a group of nine people tubing on the Dan River went over the Duke Energy dam in Eden around sunset on Wednesday.
+A Duke Energy employee who saw some of the tubers called the situation in to 911 Thursday afternoon, Cates said.

-Four people were rescued and taken to a hospital for treatment of injuries that Cates said were not life-threatening.
-Two more remained missing Thursday night.

 Cates did not release the identities of the three people who died.